 Before you know it, lunchtime beckons.
 The shopping will just have to defer to the promise of exalted cuisine.
 After all, Conde Nast Traveler has honoured Island Shangri-La, Hong Kong, as one of the best hotels in the world for dining.

-With six restaurants, you decide to start with the obvious choice – Shangri-La's very own, Summer Palace.
+With eight restaurants, you decide to start with the obvious choice – Shangri-La's very own, Summer Palace.
 The satisfying lunch has energized you for a shopping spree.
 You don’t have far to go with Hong Kong's Pacific Place mall just below the hotel.

 You return laden with your loot.
 It's time for a well-earned rest.
 At the Horizon Club, well above the city, you admire the doubly stunning views of The Peak and Victoria Harbour over an evening cocktail.